-6. E-1213-005 - Guides, Norms and Procedures for Attending to Student Requests for Reasonable Accommodation.
-The intention of this document is to help university administrators to comply with the applicable laws by means of the establishment of a procedure to take care of requests for reasonable accommodation.
-7. G-0807-028R - Internal Regulations to Deal with Complaints on the Use and Abuse of Drugs and Alcohol on the Property of Inter American University of Puerto Rico.
-It puts into practice the commitment of the University to maintain an environment of study and work, free from drugs, alcohol, and controlled substances.
-It establishes procedures and sanctions for cases of infraction to the Regulations.
-8. G-0306-022 - Policy against Sexual Harassment in the Workplace and in Academia.
+10. G-0306-022 - Policy against Sexual Harassment in the Workplace and in Academia.
 This it is a document of institutional policy approved by the Board of Trustees.
 It establishes the conceptual bases and the procedures to deal with complaints of sexual harassment.
-9. G-0306-023 - Internal Regulations for dealing with complaints of sexual harassment in the workplace and in academia.
+11. G-0306-023 - Internal Regulations for dealing with complaints of sexual harassment in the workplace and in academia.
 This document has the intention of establishing the norms and procedures of the university for informing and dealing with cases of sexual harassment.
 It describes the process to make a complaint, the nature of the investigation and applicable disciplinary sanctions.
-10. G-0403-007R - Regulations for Limiting Smoking at Inter American University of Puerto Rico.
-This Regulation, approved by the Board of Trustees, regulates smoking in the facilities of the University.
-It defines and establishes smoking and non-smoking areas, and establishes sanctions for a violation of the norms.
+12. G-0618-045 - Norms to Regulate Smoking at Inter American University of Puerto Rico.
+There norms, approved by the Board of Trustees, regulate smoking in the facilities of the University.
+They define and establish smoking and non-smoking areas, and establish sanctions for violations of the norms.
+13. G-0610-034 - Guides and Norms on Copyright Rules the University.
+These guides are established to guarantee the rights and responsibilities that the members of the university community have with respect to intellectual property and copyright laws.
+14. G-0807-028R - Internal Regulations to Deal with Complaints on the Use and Abuse of Drugs and Alcohol on the Property of Inter American University of Puerto Rico.
+It puts into practice the commitment of the University to maintain an environment of study and work, free from drugs, alcohol, and controlled substances.
+It establishes procedures and sanctions for cases of infraction to the Regulations.